p4rzivalDM/CanBan/ROADMAP.md

 - [ ] Drag cards in month/week/day to reschedule
 - [ ] Cards as deleted - hide deleted cards from calendar views (like completed)
 - [ ] Google Drive connection feature for automatic backup
+- [ ] Collapsible Kanban columns (show only column name and expand button, hide cards to save space)
+- [ ] Auto-save creation date when cards are created
+- [ ] Auto-add completion date when cards are moved to "completed" columns; auto-remove when moved out
+- [ ] Duration estimate field (optional, alongside scheduled field)
+- [ ] Timer functionality with pause/stop to track time spent on tasks
+- [ ] Auto-priority setting based on due date (optional setting that automatically adjusts priority based on deadline proximity; updates on reload/save/edit)

 Implemented:
 - [x] Split / single view transitions